Working remotely is a growing trend that can be great for both the company and employees. It CAN save you time and

 The internal blog cuts down on distracting conversations and makes you write about everything you have done.
 If you do so, no one will disrupt you in the middle of your work.
 That’s why the internal blog is a real-time saver for a remote team.

 People from different countries have different beliefs about responsibility, openness, hierarchy, and work in general.
 You might believe that we can easily work with anyone from any culture but sometimes these cultural differences can pose serious challenges that disable good communication and understanding.

 People from some countries are strictly business-oriented, while others are very social and believe in building long-term relationships.
-Not everyone is open for discussion.
+Not everyone is open to discussion.
 Not everyone can openly share concerns and doubts with their colleagues or management.